Kwapee/simple_shell/README.md

  - check_path.c - functions for checking the path of an executable
  - error_handler.c - functions for dealing with errors
  - free.c - functions for freeing allocated memory
- - holberton.h - header file
+ - main.h - header file

 ### Credits
-All code written by [Theodora Addeafi Gyambrah](https://github.com/theody85) and [Perry ](https://github.com/Kwapee).
+All code written by [Theodora Addeafi Gyambrah](https://github.com/theody85) and [Kwapee Perry Amoako](https://github.com/Kwapee).